reimagined/hacker-news-resolve/README.md

 npm run dev
 ```

-Starts the app in the development mode.
+Starts the app in development mode.
-Provide hot reloading, source mapping and other development capabilities.
+Provides hot reloading, source mapping and other development capabilities.

 ```bash
 npm run build
 npm start
 ```

-Starts the application in the production mode.
+Starts the application in production mode.

 After you run the application you can view it at [http://localhost:3000/](http://localhost:3000/).